ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S2-docker-03-handling-volumes/README.md

 docker volume create my-vol
 ```

-- List the volumes available in Docker, should see the local volume `my-vol` in the list.
+- List the volumes available in Docker, and you should see the local volume `my-vol` in the list.

 ```bash
 docker volume ls